azzammasood/exploring-bitcoin-cryptocurrency-market/README.md

 # Data Analytics Project: Exploring the Bitcoin Cryptocurrency Market

+Hundreds of related projects based on the blockchain technology have emerged since the launch of Bitcoin in 2008.
+They are known as cryptocurrencies.
+Some have the potential to become very valuable in the future, while others are already very valuable.
+In this project, I will be using Dataframes to  understand the growth and impact of cryptocurrencies.

 This project covers the following stages of the Data Analysis Life Cycle:
 1. Prepare (Importing dataset)
 2. Process (Data Cleaning and Data Manipulation)